 You can even practice aesthetics in a part-time capacity, whilst keeping your role in the NHS.

 Aesthetics gives nurses the opportunity to gain more than just CPD points.
 Our foundation day will introduce you to new concepts and ways of looking at the face, as well as insights into a world many people know of, but few know much about.

 Aesthetics training also gives you new clinical skills beyond injectables.
 The Harley Academy level 7 syllabus contains training in facial anatomy, ageing and health, and psychological assessment for issues such as Body Dysmorphic Disorder.
 These new skills add to a nurse’s repertoire, in a way that can be useful to their career development both inside and outside the NHS.

 Cosmetic nurses have the opportunity to build solid relationship with their patients.
 Patients are seen one-to-one from consultation through procedure and follow up, and you can see your patients again every 3-6 months for repeat procedures.
 This means you can enjoy building and maintaining a professional rapport.

-Reasons to become a cosmetic nurse with Harley Academy
+Why become a cosmetic nurse with Harley Academy

 We support our graduates throughout the course and beyond.
 We are always on hand to provide advice on procedures, products, and careers.
 Our aesthetic nurse graduates will be the best placed in the aesthetics industry.